Freight Broker Resume Examples and Tips

-- Summary In a few sentences, give a brief overview of your best work experiences and skills to date, including the total number of years you’ve worked.
+- Summary In a few sentences, create a summary statement of your best work experiences and skills to date, including the total number of years you’ve worked.
 For example, “Resourceful freight broker with 12+ years’ experience managing long-haul loads and providing reliable motor carriers to shippers.”

 - Work history For each previous job, highlight major responsibilities and instances where you displayed impressive performance.
 For example: “Approved spot requests and qualified carriers to coordinate emergency pickup and deliveries” or “Initiated shipper and carrier contracts for companies shipping over $1 billion in freight.”

 - Education List your top credential (e.g., high school diploma, GED or college degree) as well as any additional training or certifications you have in logistics, sales, business management or transportation field, such as completion of a program to be a Certified Transportation Broker (CTB).